What's inside.

 The same engine powers unit-circle proofs, scene-3D flagpole and elevation-angle questions, triangle-rule derivations, and every other SEC-style scaffold in the studio.

-- PartsParts (a), (b), sub-parts (i), (ii), renumber automatically on edit
+- PartsParts (a), (b), sub-parts (i), (ii), renumber automatically

 - Solution setAccepted final answer plus accepted intermediate forms